brlin-tw/xml.bash/README.markdown

 # xml.bash
-A GNU Bash wrapper and library hibrid for XML markup processing(you may use it as a standalone command, or source it and utilize it in GNU Bash scripts)
+A GNU Bash wrapper and library hybrid for XML markup processing(you may use it as a standalone command, or source it and utilize it in GNU Bash scripts)
 <https://github.com/Lin-Buo-Ren/xml.bash>

 NOTE: This program is in early development stage, only library part is currently implemented.